Bombardier Challenger 300: Challenger 300

 During the late 1990s, Bombardier Aerospace decided to embark on the development of a super mid-sized business jet that would be positioned between its existing Learjet 60 and the Challenger 604.
 Market research had reportedly indicated that in excess of 1,000 new generation super mid-size business jets would be sold by 2012 and the company forecast that the new aircraft could secure one-third of this market.
 Early on, it was sized to accommodate eight passenger as well as to cover a distance of 5,740km (3,100nm) while cruising at a speed of Mach 0.8.
 It was a clean-sheet design, having not been developed from either the Challenger 600 or its variants.

-In late 1998 and early 1999, various key suppliers, such as Rockwell Collins and AlliedSignal, the former providing its Pro Line 21 integrated avionics system and the latter producing the AS907 turbofan engine selected to power the type, agreed terms for their involvement in the project.
+In late 1998 and early 1999, various key suppliers, such as Rockwell Collins and AlliedSignal, the former providing its Pro Line 21 integrated avionics system and the latter producing the AS907 turbofan engine selected to power the type, agreed on terms for their involvement in the project.
 Mitsubishi Heavy Industries opted to become a risk-sharing partner in the business jet's production, as well as being appointed to design, manufacture, and integrate the business jet's new single-piece wing.
 Taiwan's Aerospace Industrial Development Corporation (AIDC) was selected to supply the aft fuselage and empennage for the new aircraft.
 Simultaneously, Bombardier's sale team set about securing commitments from prospective customers ahead of the programme's actual launch.

 The baseline Challenger 300 was formally launched at the 1999 Paris Air Show, being initially referred to as the Bombardier Continental.
 Type certification and the first deliveries both originally scheduled to take place during 2002.
 In November 1999, it was announced that the programme was proceeding ahead of schedule, having reached its first production milestone that same month; final assembly was performed in Montreal, Quebec.
 Around this time, Bombardier was also reportedly considering launching a regional jet model of the aircraft as well.

 In early March 2000, the company stated that 54 orders had been secured for the Challenger 300 since its launch.
 Even in early 2001, Bombardier was anticipating the aircraft's entry to service during the following year.
 However, delays were encountered that year, some of which can be attributed to the AS900 engine, which itself was not certified as quickly as had been expected.

 On 14 August 2001, the first prototype performed its maiden flight; two months later, the second prototype joined the flight test programme.
 During September 2002, it was announced that the entry to service date had been pushed back so that design modifications could be implemented.
 On 31 May 2003, it received Transport Canada's approval, followed on 4 June by US FAR 25 certification and on 31 July by European JAR 25 approval.